I had very high anxiety during pregnancy.

 I am uniquely me after miscarriage.

 Kim Wayne is an adventurous and natural-minded mama of two rainbow babies and six babies in heaven.
-She is a dear friend of mine and my spirit animal.
+She is a dear, like-minded friend of mine.
 Follow her and her sweet family on Instagram or on her blog, The Wild Waynes, as they downsize from a 3-bedroom house in the green hills of Southern California to a tiny-but-mighty home that can take them (and all their delicious family recipes) wherever they dream.